BobbyShaftoe/ansible-vagrant-consul-deployment/packer/docker-registry/readme.md

 # Packer build configuration for creating a Docker registry service as an AMI
 ### This implements the 'amazon-ebs' builder and 'ansible-local' provisioner
-    Note the included roles in the main ansible project tree that have been included as dependencies of the Ansible provisioner configuration.
+    Note the roles in the main ansible project tree that have been included as dependencies of the Ansible provisioner configuration.

 ### How to build